 The web is full of great travel blogs, travel stories, travel photos and travel videos – the hard part is finding them amidst all the garbage.
-Through the week, I curate the best travel stories I find at Vagobond Travel Media and then each Friday, I bring you the highlights here at the Vagobond Travel Museum.
+Through the week, I curate the best travel stories I find and then, I bring you the highlights here at the Vagobond Travel Museum.

 These are my Travel Museum Inductions for the third week of January 2012.

 This photo of the Mahabalipuram Seven Pagodas in Tamil Nadu, India seemed to capture a lot of the reason why I began traveling in the first place.
 Add Tamil Nadu to my bucket list.

 This was without a doubt the best travel writing I came upon this week.
 Old World Wandering‘s article on the Hippie Trail is long but well worth the read – it not only acts as a great historical piece, but also is a great character study.